ParadoxIsCoding/AI_CV_Mouse/README.md

 # AI_CV_Mouse
-Computer Vision Based AI Mouse for macOS
+## Computer Vision Based AI Mouse for macOS

+### To use this you require these python packages:
+cv2, mediapipe, pyautogui, numpy.